What is the Conventional Medical Treatment for Hepatitis C?

 Some people won’t be treated because they don’t know they have the Hepatitis C virus.

-Current treatment options for Hepatitis C include medications in with and without various types of interferon – either genetically engineered or a synthetic replica of the body’s natural protein produced and secreted by special immune cells which act as an antiviral, immune-regulating chemical.
+Some treatment options for Hepatitis C include medications with and without various types of interferon – either genetically engineered or a synthetic replica of the body’s natural protein produced and secreted by special immune cells which act as an antiviral, immune-regulating chemical.

 Once in the bloodstream, interferon interferes with the Hepatitis C virus’ ability to replicate.
 In addition, interferon appears to build up the immune system’s disease fighting T helper-1 cells so that they are strong enough to kill off the Hepatitis C viruses.